constellation-daq/Constellation/docs/manual/concepts/satellite.md

 * RUN

+### Changing States - Transitions

-Instrument code of the individual satellites is called in so-called transitional states.
+Instrument code of the individual satellites is executed in so-called transitional states.
 They differ from steady states in that they are entered by a state transition initiated through CSCP or a failure mode, but exited automatically upon completion of the action.

-A simple example is shown below:
+Such a transition diagram is shown below:

 ```plantuml
 @startuml